Joshua-Higgins-jp/Joshua-Higgins-jp/README.md

 # **Hi there 👋 I'm Joshua**
 I work as a Software Engineer as a local Agri-tech start up.
-This github is my personal projects account, you won't see much activity on it since I code on my work account.
+This github is for my personal projects only (my work account is totally separate).

 - 🖥️ **I’m currently working on:** [GuitarFlow](https://github.com/Joshua-Higgins-jp/GuitarFlow)
 - 💬 **Talk with me about:** Japanese cars (RB26, EJ20 etc.)